+This beautiful wood carving represents a praying woman.
+She is depicted in the typical Balinese prayer position with both hands in front of her forehead and a flower between her fingertips.
+Sacrifice is an important activity in Bali.
+It starts early in the morning when women make small offerings in front of their homes to please the gods.
+This continues throughout the day.
 The prayer in the form of a flower greeting is called Sembahyang.
 This word consists of two parts: sembah (bow, prayer gesture) and hyang (the one who is revered).
-The prayers are directed to Sang Hyang Widhi Wasa, the supreme being in Balinese Hinduism.
+The prayer consists of a mantra and is directed to Sang Hyang Widhi Wasa, the supreme being in Balinese Hinduism.

 Read more about Balinese flower offerings in my Canang Sari post.